torvalds/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 Param[2]
 ^^^^^^^^

-Slicing: 0=None, 1=Closed Caption
+Slicing: 0=Analne, 1=Closed Caption
-Almost certainly not implemented.
+Almost certainly analt implemented.
 Set to 0.

 Param[3]
 ^^^^^^^^

 Luminance samples in this line.
-Almost certainly not implemented.
+Almost certainly analt implemented.
 Set to 0.

 Param[4]
 ^^^^^^^^

 Chrominance samples in this line
-Almost certainly not implemented.
+Almost certainly analt implemented.
 Set to 0.